 How do I run File Explorer as an administrator?
-How do I run explorer with elevated privileges?
+How do I run Explorer with elevated privileges?
 By default, Windows 11/10 launches File Explorer with the fewest privileges.
-If you want to run File Explorer with elevated privilege and don’t want to bother with the UAC prompt, this post will help you do the same.
-If you frequently run File Explorer as admin, this post will provide the easiest way to run File Explorer with admin rights in Windows 11/10.
+If you want to run File Explorer with elevated privileges and don’t want to bother with the UAC prompt, this post will help you do the same.
+If you frequently run File Explorer as an admin, this post will provide the easiest way to run File Explorer with admin rights in Windows 11/10.

 - Using Task Manager

 - Via File Explorer

 How to Run File Explorer with Admin Rights in Windows 11/10 using Task Manager?

 Follow these steps to run File Explorer with Admin rights in Windows 11/10 using Task Manager:-

 Step 2.
 If you notice that the Task Manager opens with a few details, click on the More details option on the bottom left to open the Task Manager with full view mode.

 Step 3.
 Once the Task Manager runs on full view mode, switch to the Details tab.

 Step 4.
 Select the explorer.exe process entry and click on the End task button at the bottom right corner of the Task Manager.